wildtruc/zenvidia/README.md

  - Changelog and driver manual.

 ##Install
-This will isntall in default behaviour with no possible custom place.
+This will install in default behaviour with no possible custom ability.

-Choose a directory to repo and :
+Choose a directory to clone repo and :
 ```sh
   git clone https://github.com/wildtruc/zenvidia.git
   cd zenvidia/